awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-file.md

    To change the view to a different branch, choose the view selector button\.
 Either choose a branch name from the drop\-down list, or in the filter box, enter the name of the branch, and then choose it from the list\.

 1. Choose **Add file**, and then choose one of the following options:
-   + **Create file**, to use the code editor to create the contents of a file and add it to the repository\.
+   +  To use the code editor to create the contents of a file and add it to the repository, choose **Create file**\.
-   + **Upload file**, to upload a file from your local computer to the repository\.
+   + To upload a file from your local computer to the repository, choose **Upload file**\.

 1. Provide information to other users about who added this file to the repository and why\.
    + In **Author name**, enter your name\.
 This name is used as both the author name and the committer name in the commit information\.
-AWS CodeCommit defaults to using your IAM user name or a derivation of your console login as the author name\.
+CodeCommit defaults to using your IAM user name or a derivation of your console login as the author name\.
    + In **Email address**, enter an email address so that other repository users can contact you about this change\.
    + In **Commit message**, enter a brief description\.
 This is optional, but highly recommended\.
 Otherwise, a default commit message is used\.